ClickCease

 Peloton Exercise Bikes in Cover-Up Claims

 The Financial Times reports that when staff noticed paint was peeling or flaking off on some of the bikes, the company used a chemical solution that basically acted like a concealer by reacting with the rust to form a black layer.
-This plan was reportedly called “Project Tinman” internally and involved employees concealing the rust before sending them out to customers.
-The Peloton exercise bikes don’t come cheap.
+Employees reportedly called this plan “Project Tinman” internally, concealing the rust before distributing the bikes to customers.
+The Peloton exercise bikes are not inexpensive.
 They cost over $3,000 and have been in high demand during the coronavirus pandemic.

 Peloton fitness equipment was much sought after during the pandemic when gyms were closed, and people were confined to their homes.
 But the company saw its shares dramatically drop by 76% in 2021.
-Last year, Peloton recalled thousands of Tread and Tread+ treadmills in the United States after a 6-year-old child died getting trapped under the treadmill.
+Peloton recalled thousands of Tread and Tread+ treadmills in the United States last year after a 6-year-old child died due to a trap under the treadmill.

 Not Just Poor Optics